Northern School of Contemporary Dance

-Northern School of Contemporary Dance (NSCD) is a higher education institution in Chapeltown, Leeds, England specialising in contemporary dance.
+The Northern School of Contemporary Dance (NSCD) is a higher education institution in Chapeltown, Leeds, England specialising in contemporary dance.
 Students can obtain undergraduate and postgraduate degrees in dance, validated by the University of Kent.
 A programme of adult, youth and children's classes is also available for the local community.
+Its buildings include the grade II listed former New Synagogue.

 History and buildings

+The school is housed in a former Orthodox Jewish synagogue, a red-brick domed building that was completed in 1932.
+The Jewish congregation worshipped in the building until 1985, when the building was sold.